 The monks, however, were destined to return just for a short time when Queen Mary I, a Roman Catholic, restored the Benedictine Abbey under Abbot Feckenham in 1556.
 Monks were brought together from former establishments and at least two monks from the previous Westminster community returned.
 But Mary died in November 1558 and her Protestant half-sister Elizabeth I became Queen and the monks were removed.
 Elizabeth established the present Collegiate Church of St Peter, Westminster (the Abbey's correct title) in 1560.

-Reconstruction drawing of the Norman Abbey, with the Palace of Westminster, by Terry Ball.
+Reconstruction drawing of the Norman Abbey, with the Palace of Westminster, by Terry Ball & Richard Gem.

-Monks singing from the 14th century Litlyngton Missal.
+Monks singing, and monks carrying tapers at a royal funeral, from the 14th century Litlyngton Missal.

 Photos can be purchased from Westminster Abbey Library.